BitcoinDesign/Guide/guide/savings-wallet/miniscript-wallet-simple.md

       caption: As soon as Alice has signed the transaction as well, Bob receives another push notification.
     - file: path-reset/path-reset-path-overview-after
       alt:
-      caption: All funds have been consolidated into one UTXO which expires in 180 days.
+      caption: The recovery path has been reset and activates in 180 days.
-    - file: path-reset/path-reset-transactions
+    - file: path-reset/path-reset-path-details-after
       alt:
-      caption: On the wallet home screen, the reset transaction is shown in the transaction history.
+      caption: The advanced options screen shows that all UTXOs have been consolidated into one.
 images_device-replacement:
     - file: device-replacement/replacement-start
       alt: